Back to Articles

 First Hip: Surgery and Early Recovery

-The first hip was replaced in early 2019.
+The first hip was replaced in February 2015.
 The surgery itself took about two hours.
 Within 24 hours, I was standing.
 Within 48 hours, I was walking with a walker.
 The modern anterior approach, which accesses the hip joint from the front rather than cutting through muscles, has dramatically improved recovery timelines.
 But walking and lifting are very different demands, and the real work of returning to the barbell was just beginning.

 The First Six Weeks: Protection Phase